WICG/html-in-canvas/README.md

     worker.postMessage({ form: formImg }, [ formImg ]);
   };

+  // OffscreenCanvas notification of element geometry updates. canvas.onelementgeometryupdate = () => {
+    // #form's canvas element transform would now be updated.
+For example,
+    // form.getBoundingClientRect() would include an x translation of 100.
+  };

   // Size the canvas grid to match the device scale factor. new ResizeObserver(([entry]) => {
     worker.postMessage({